JKRPP/Mittelmass/README.md

    opts to share it.
 6. Judges can adjust their points if the discussion brings them to reevaluate
-7. After a final result is obtained, the chair sees the result and can export it to the tabbing software (only on desktop via the bookmarklet currently)
+7. After a final result is obtained, the chair sees the result and can export it to the tabbing software [OpentabV2](https://github.com/julmaxi/open_tab_v2)

 ### Mobile version

+The mobile version of Mittelmaß is available [online](https://opd.krapp.io/) or as a bubblewrap-packaged apk for android devices on our [releases page](https://github.com/JKRPP/Mittelmass/releases)

 Mobile users get a fast number-entry layout for rapid entry and comparisson of scores, consisting of four tabs:

+- **Namen**: Entry of individual speaker names for better tracking in scoring and discussions.
+Never shared with the server, only stored locally.

 - **Reden**: Entry of individual speakers points using a school-grade layouted number pad.
 Chairs can give deductions via buttons only available to them.